bio-guoda/preston/README.md

 #### Parallel Content Tracking

-A single biodiversity data archive/graph can be constructed with parallel processes.
+A single biodiversity data archive/graph can be constructed, or updated, using parallel processes.

 For instance, if you'd like to track two separate web locations in parallel, you can using GNU's parallel to do: